steel-feel/hackathon-2025-berlin-submissions/projects/Unnamed/README.md

 - **Demo:** [Link to live demo, video, or screenshots]

 ## Description (TL;DR)
-[A private & secure whistleblower platform using zk email verification and attestation to solve critical verification gaps in anonymous reporting systems.]
+A private and secure whistleblowing platform using zk email verification and onchain attestations to ensure source credibility without compromising anonymity.

 ## Problem
-[Current private whistleblower platforms often lack robust encryption and anonymization, risking exposure of sensitive data and whistleblower identities.
-Centralized systems also make them vulnerable to single points of failure and targeted attacks.]
+Most anonymous reporting platforms rely on central servers, lack cryptographic verification, and expose whistleblowers to surveillance or metadata leaks.
+Without decentralized trust or ZK-based guarantees, both source safety and information integrity are at risk.

 ## Solution
-[Utilising zk proofs for email verification we can prove source legitimacy (organisational affiliation, professional credentials) wihout revealing identity, while blockchain attestations provide tamper-proof evidence authentication and immutable audit trails.
-This created graduated transparency where sources selectively disclouse verification information while maintaing anonymity. ]
+Using zero-knowledge email proofs, we verify source legitimacy (e.g., domain or role-based credentials) without exposing identity.
+Blockchain attestations anchor evidence onchain with tamper-proof audit trails.
+This enables transparency: sources can selectively disclose credentials while maintaining full anonymity.

 ## Technology Stack
-[noir , zkemail, TypeScript, JavaScript, Rust, React, VibeCoding, zkverify]
+noir , zkemail, TypeScript, JavaScript, Rust, React, zkverify

 ## Privacy Impact
-[Eliminates single points of failure in current trust models by replacing institutional trust with ZKPs.
-Enables anonymous professional credibility verification and evidence authentication without metadata exposure.
-ZKPs can verify DKIM signatures without revelaing email content, prove domain affilliation without identity disclosure, and confirm specific email properties while keeping sensitive information private.
-It allows complete privacy for whistleblowes and an increased level of credibility for the interested communities that can take furhter action.]
+This replaces institutional trust with cryptographic proof.
+ZKPs allow email domain and DKIM verification without revealing message content or identity.
+No metadata leaks, no storage of sensitive information.
+Whistleblowers remain fully private, while communities gain confidence in the credibility of what is submitted.

 ## Real-World Use Cases
-[- Corporate whistleblowers proving organisational access without identity disclosure
+- Corporate insiders can prove access to internal systems or domains without revealing identity
- - Professional forums for verified lawyers, journalists, and experts maintaining anonymity
- - News organisations authentication anonymous source evidence with cryptographic guarantees
- - Any party of a community that would otherwise be too vulnerable to share sensitive information if identity disclosed]
+- Verified legal and journalist-only forums can receive sensitive documents anonymously
+- Newsrooms can cryptographically validate anonymous sources
+- Vulnerable individuals can safely disclose important information without fear of retaliation

 ## Business Logic
-[While the model can be grown and marketed as a Infrastructure-as-a-Service model and partner with already established platforms.
-In terms of revenue it can be done through API usage, enterprise licensing, and premium verification services, however we believe a platform like this should be avaialble to the public without invoking financial entry-barriers and a Common Public Good funded by aligned communities.]
+We believe this tool should be accessible to all — a Common Public Good funded by aligned communities.

 ## What's Next
-[Technical community validation
+- Technical community validation
-Dcevelop the ]
+- Develop MVP for full submission flow (wallet + eml + onchain attestation)
+- Expand group attestation features for verified journalist and legal forums
+- Launch with transparency-focused partners and fund as a public good